nolanbconaway/flask-imessage/readme.md

 The application by default will serve the last 365 days of messages _that are known to your computer's iMessage application_.
 If you want older messages, you'll need to edit the source code (it's not hard!).
 If you can't see newer messages, then probably you _also_ cannot see them in your iMessage application.
 If you can't see messages in the webapp that _do_ exist in iMessage, **file an issue on github**!

+#### My address book information isn't complete!

+I know.
+Right now the best I've got is an applescript that maps names to phone numbers.
+It takes too long to run and I have no way of verifying that it is complete.
+In real life, contact entity resolution is a very complicated thing.
+Sorry.

 ## What works

 - Sending messages to a single phone number, over iMessage or SMS.